nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `exit` : Exits the app.

-6. If you are a beginner, we recommend that you check out the [Command Structure]() section to find out more about command syntaxes.
-You may also choose to skip and proceed directly to the [Features](#features) section for details of each command.
+6. If you are a beginner, we recommend that you check out the [Command Structure](#4-command-structure) section to find out more about command syntax.
+You may also choose to skip and proceed directly to the [Command](#5-commands-overview) section for details of each command.

 --------------------------------------------------------------------------------------------------------------------